ctyeong/ctyeong.github.io/publications.md

 (MFI 2020).
 Virtual conference.

 Kang, S., ***T. Choi*** and T. P. Pavlic.
 (2020):
-[*How Far Should IWatch?
+[*How Far Should I Watch?
 Quantifying the Effect of Various Observational Capabilities on Long-range Situational Awareness in Multi-robot Teams.*](https://ieeexplore.ieee.org/document/9196255){:target="_blank"}
 In: Proceedings of the 1st IEEE International Conference on Autonomic Computing and Self-Organizing Systems (ACSOS 2020).
 Virtual conference.